Gustav-Magnussen/CTFTeam5/Lab04/Main.md

 ```
 We saved the output in a variable with the same name.
 It was also necessary to have a variable to catch the flag, called `flag`.

 In the provided code snippet, the secret number is added to the flag's characters after turning it into an integer representing the Unicode characters.
 Then the integer is turned into the corresponding hex decimal value.
-In every interaction, the secret number is increased by one.
+In every iteration, the secret number is increased by one.
 To decrypt the output, we wrote a code that did the operations in the opposite order, starting by subtracting the secret number, then followed by the other operations:

 ![image](https://user-images.githubusercontent.com/72946914/161015249-33c331e8-f7e8-464b-90b5-a983284a92b8.png)